 SLA was measured once for each species according to the procedure defined by Cornellisen (2003).
 A minimum of five new, but fully mature leaves from well-lit areas were taken from each of five non-contiguous individuals.
 Leaves were pressed in the field to maintain fresh area and allowed to air dry 20-45 °C, then scanned and leaf area measurements made using image analysis software (ImageJ 1.48 for Windows).
 Leaves were then oven dried at 70 °C for 72 hours and weighed using a microbalance (Mettler Toledo, Greifensee, Switzerland).
 SLA was then calculated as one-sided fresh area divided by oven dry mass.

-Hydrological analysis
+Hydrological data

 Daily discharge data for each of the 15 sites were taken with permission from Lawson et al. (2014, in review).
 Hydrological analysis was identical to Lawson et al. (2014); the reader is referred to this publication for a full description of analysis methods.
-We generated set of 23 hydrological metrics for each site, based on a reduction of the minimally redundant set of ecologically relevant metrics for Australian rivers described by Kennard et al. (2010).
+We generated a set of 23 hydrological metrics for each site, based on a reduction of the minimally redundant set of ecologically relevant metrics for Australian rivers described by Kennard et al. (2010).
 These metrics were chosen as descriptors of the frequency and magnitude of flooding disturbance, as well as variability in water availability across seasons and between years (see Table 2 for descriptions of individual metrics).
 Summary statistics for hydrological metrics are shown in Table 3.
 Metrics of flow magnitude which had units ML / day were standardised by mean daily flow to allow for comparison between different sizes of river.
 These metrics therefore represent ratios of flow magnitude to mean daily flow.

 Table 2.
-Hydrological parameters used as metrics of frequency and magnitude of flooding disturbance and variability in seasonal water availabily in the riparian zone.
+Hydrological parameters used as metrics of frequency and magnitude of flooding disturbance and variability in seasonal water availability in the riparian zone.